Why Does My Shoulder Hurt?

 Causes of Shoulder Pain

 The shoulder joint is one of the most complex and delicate joints of the body.
-Firstly, your shoulder is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).
+It is made up of three bones: your shoulder blade (scapula), your upper arm bone (humerus), and your collarbone (clavicle).
 Secondly, this joint is solely held together by tendons, ligaments and muscles.
 Therefore, shoulder pain can be caused by a variety of factors.
 Here are the most common causes:

 - Strains from overexertion